HackZy01/eos-compilation/README.md

 (windows version is being considered) (macOS version is in very early state be aware of that it may not work)

-iso will be in directory where is install script something like this: Elementary-OS-compile-script/os/build

 to run this sript do (Linux and macOS terminal in the same directory as script):